TheRichArcher/promptmatch/README.md

 MIT — for the prototype scaffolding code.
 Make sure your usage of Gemini and any datasets complies with their terms.

+## Troubleshooting

+### Git Clone 500 Error
+If you encounter a 500 Internal Server Error when cloning this repository, it is usually due to a temporary GitHub outage or because the repository is private.
+Check [GitHub Status](https://www.githubstatus.com/) or ensure you have correct access permissions.